faisalazam/MavenInActionWithGitHubActions/MavenSiteInAction/README.md

 ## Generating the Project Site for multimodule project

-Running the `mvn site` from the parent will actually create the `target/site` folders with proper site generation for each of the modules, but the problem is, when we try to navigate to the submudule's link from the parent's site, those links will be broken.
+Running the `mvn site` from the parent will actually create the `target/site` folders with proper site generation for each of the modules, but the problem is, when we try to navigate to the submodule's link from the parent's site, those links will be broken.
 In order to fix that issue, a simple solution would be to configure the stage goal.
 It will automatically aggregate the documentation of each module in the `${project.baseURI}/target/staging` folder.
 The trick is to add [distributionManagement][site-distribution-url]